mikro-orm/mikro-orm/README.md

 // thanks to bi-directional cascading we only need to persist user entity
 // flushing will create a transaction, insert new car and update user with new email
-// as user entity is managed, we can simply call flush(), no need to explicitly persist it await em.flush();
+// as user entity is managed, calling flush() is enough await em.flush();
 ```